-2013 Amount/ Outstanding Category Volume Balance Nature, Terms and Conditions Bills payable 40,034 Foreign currency-denominated bills payable with fixed annual interest rate of 1.77% and maturity term of 181 days, no collateral Deposit liabilities 4,926,422 With annual rates ranging from 0.38% to 1.73% and maturity terms ranging from 30 days to 1 year Accrued interest payable 1,417 Interest on deposit liabilities and bills payable Due from other banks 148,864 With annual fixed interest rates ranging from 0.01 % to 4.50 % including time deposits with maturities of up to 90 days and savings with interest rate of 13.00% Interest income 186,041 Interest income on receivables from customers Interest expense 27,153 Interest expense on deposit liabilities Rental income 25,380 Rental income from 10-year agreement, with annual escalation rate of 5.00% starting on sixth year of the lease term Rental expense 7,111 Monthly rental payments to related parties with term ranging from 24 to 240 months Other income 33,104 Gain from sale of investment property Other expense 2,784 Expense on professional fees on service agreement Securities transactions: Purchases 11,959,458 Outright purchase of securities Sales 1,748,599 Outright sale of securities Trading gains 77,800 Gain from sale of investment securities Loan releases 3,425,380 Loan drawdowns Loan collections 7,273,098 Settlement of loans and interest Net deposits 3,653,446 Net deposits during the period Key Management Personnel Loans to officers 18,554 Housing loans to senior officers; Secured and unimpaired Loan releases 4,880 Loan drawdowns Loan collections 4,009 Settlement of loans and interest Officers Receivables from customers 372,437 Loans with interest rates ranging from 0.50% to 16.50% and maturity terms ranging from 1 month to 25 years; Collateral includes bank deposit hold-out, real estate and chattel mortgages Net loan collections 34,153 Net loan collections for the period
+2013 Amount/ Outstanding Category Volume Balance Nature, Terms and Conditions Bills payable 40,034 Foreign currency-denominated bills payable with fixed annual interest rate of 1.77% and maturity term of 181 days, no collateral Deposit liabilities 4,926,422 With annual rates ranging from 0.38% to 1.73% and maturity terms ranging from 30 days to 1 year Accrued interest payable 1,417 Interest on deposit liabilities and bills payable Due from other banks 148,864 With annual fixed interest rates ranging from 0.01 % to 4.50 % including time deposits with maturities of up to 90 days and savings with interest rate of 13.00% Interest income 186,041 Interest income on receivables from customers Interest expense 27,153 Interest expense on deposit liabilities Rental income 25,380 Rental income from 10-year agreement, with annual escalation rate of 5.00% starting on sixth year of the lease term Rental expense 7,111 Monthly rental payments to related parties with term Rental expense 7,111 ranging from 24 to 240 months Other income 33,104 Gain from sale of investment property Other expense 2,784 Expense on professional fees on service agreement Securities transactions: 2,704 Expense on professional rees on service agreement Purchases 11,959,458 Outright purchase of securities Sales 1,748,599 Outright sale of securities Trading gains 77,800 Gain from sale of investment securities Loan releases 3,425,380 Loan drawdowns Loan collections 7,273,098 Settlement of loans and interest Net deposits 3,653,446 Net deposits during the period Key Management Personnel Loans to officers 18,554 Housing loans to senior officers; Secured and unimpaired Loan releases 4,880 Loan drawdowns Loan collections 4,009 Settlement of loans and interest Officers Receivables from customers 372,437 Loans with interest rates ranging from 0.50% to 16.50% and maturity terms ranging from 1 month to 25 years; Collateral includes bank deposit hold-out, real estate and chattel mortgages Net loan collections 34,153 Net loan collections for the period

-Amount includes #2.51 billion receivables from customers booked in PNB-Makati (formerly, ABC).
-Loan amount before any loan releases and collections during the year amounts to #5.78 billion.
+Net loan collections 34,153 Net loan collections for the period Amount includes \$\mu 2.51\$ billion receivables from customers booked in PNB-Makati (formerly, ABC).
+Loan amount before any loan releases and collections during the year amounts to \$\mu 5.78\$ billion.